Click on a question below to find the answer.

 - Many tourism businesses – including motels and attractions – are now allowed to operate again although most need to restrict visitor numbers.
 It’s best to contact them directly to find out more.

-- All national park and forest camping areas, day-use areas and walking tracks have reopened but public shower facilities remain closed.
+- All national park and forest camping areas, day-use areas and walking tracks are open but COVID Safe requirements remain in place.
 Find out more.

 - Recreational facilities at Fairbairn Dam / Lake Maraboon are open.

 Q: What’s the best time of year to visit?

-A: Most visitors tend to come to the Central Highlands between March and October, when most days are cool and sunny.
+A: Most visitors tend to come to the Central Queensland Highlands between March and October, when most days are cool and sunny.
 This is also the time when most major events happen, such as Gemfest, and all tourism operations are open.

 Rest assured most places are airconditioned!
 Be sure to pack your swimmers to cool down in the region’s dams and lakes and public swimming pools.

 Q: How can I get there?

-A: The most popular way visitors tend to reach the Central Highlands is by road.
+A: The most popular way visitors tend to reach the Central Queensland Highlands is by road.
 The main roads into the region are the Capricorn Highway (east-west) and the Gregory Highway (north-south).